Xrisofor/OpenComputers-NC-ReactorController/README.md

-## About
+### 👽 About:

-Reactor Controller is a reactor control program from the <a href="https://minecraft-inside.ru/mods/51019-nuclearcraft.html">Nuclear Craft</a> mod
+Reactor controller is a small program for the <a href="https://minecraft-inside.ru/mods/10285-opencomputers-mod.html">OpenComputers</a> mod from Minecraft that allows you to control the reactor from the <a href="https://minecraft-inside.ru/mods/51019-nuclearcraft.html">Nuclear Craft</a> mod.

-List of main features:

-- Switching on the reactor
-- Reactor shutdown
+---

+### 🎈 Program Features:

 - Reactor status information
+- Switching on and off the reactor

+---

-## How to install?
+### 💻 How to install?

 The easiest way is to use the default **wget** script.
 Insert the open floppy disk into the computer, insert the internet card, turn on the computer and enter the following into the console to install Reactor Controller: